V-Squared/V-Squared.github.io/diy/aio/portable-diy-aio.md

 ## Portable AiO Magic

 __Quick To Change Location:__ We wanted to be able to quickly change where we work.
-Once you have the freedom to do so you will be surprised how often you actually want to: Be it to quickly switch who to work with, bring your your computer to the balcony when there is good weather, and many more ...
+Once you have the freedom to do so you will be surprised how often you actually want to: Be it to quickly switch who to work with, or to work on the balcony on a sunny day, and more ...

 __Full Desktop:__ We could have used a Laptop.
 But we wanted a full desktop with all its benefits, such as higher value for money, easier upgradeability, longer service life, higher performance.

-__Big Screen:__ The big 28" screen of an All-in-One is simply more productive tool than the small 13" screen of a laptop.
+__Big Screen:__ The big 28" screen of an All-in-One is simply a more productive tool than the small 13" screen of a laptop.

 __Clean Desk:__ This is a mere side effect, but one we love all the same: Our desk looks much cleaner!

 __Personal Favorites:__

 -   __Me:__ Work side by side with team member.
 I switch location each time I switch team.
 Several times a day.
--   __Son:__ Use the computer in the bed.
+-   __Son:__ Use the computer in the bed placed on his drawing board.
 Way more fun than his tablet :-)
 -   __Wife:__ Bring her PC to the kitchen when cooking to chat with friends and watch movies.